Efficient Conformal Block Evaluation with GoBlocks: Algorithmic Flow of GoBlocks

 \section{Algorithmic Flow of GoBlocks}

 The package \gbl supports both multi-point and derivative approaches. \cref{fig:multipoint_flowchart} shows the algorithmic flow of the multi-point approach, while \cref{fig:deriv_flowchart} depicts the flow of the derivative approach.
-For the multi-point blocks, all recursion and evaluation steps are na\"ively parallelised.
-In contrast, such parallelisation is not possible for the derivative blocks; each successive derivative depends on the preceding orders.
+In the multi-point approach, the recursion step computes $r$-series coefficients sequentially (each order depends on the previous ones), but the evaluation and $F_\pm$ construction steps are parallelised across $z$-points.
+In the derivative approach, each successive derivative order depends on all lower orders, further limiting parallelisation.